getjavelin/javelin-iac/docs/Logging-Monitoring.md

 - `PROJECT_ENV` is the `project_env` variable passing in the terraform code

-within the log group, there will be many log streams representing each microservices as the diagram below.
+within the log group, there will be one log stream representing all microservices as the diagram below.

 ![log streams](./img/aws-log-stream.png)